The-AI-Alliance/community/CONTRIBUTING.md

 ## What Should I Know Before I Get Started?

+We welcome contributions to Alliance projects, but contributors must accept certain agreements and conditions.

-### Code of Conduct
+### The AI Alliance Code of Conduct

 This project adheres to our [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 If you observe unacceptable behavior, follow the instructions in the document to report it.

+### Developer Certificate of Origin

+The AI Alliance utilizes the Linux Foundation’s [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on a per-commit basis to enable contributions to Core Projects.
+The DCO does not require the committer to give away ownership of the contribution - your IP remains yours and others' IP remains theirs.

+Using DCO is discussed in more detail [below](#legal).

+### AI Alliance Competition Law Guidelines

+The AI Alliance and its members are committed to compliance with applicable antitrust and competition laws.
+See the [AI Alliance Competition Law Guidelines](https://ai-alliance.cdn.prismic.io/ai-alliance/ZnNNb5m069VX15Z1_AIAllianceCompetitionLawGuidelines.pdf) for details.

-### AI Alliance Repositories
+## The AI Alliance GitHub Organization and Repositories

-This repository contains common files, like this one, that apply to all Alliance projects.
-We won't list the other repositories under [`The-AI-Alliance`](https://github.com/The-AI-Alliance/) organization, but most are for projects incubated within the Alliance itself.
-However, Alliance members are collaborating on many other projects that were introduced to the Alliance by members seeking additional collaborators.
-The best way to find those projects is to browse the [Alliance website](https://thealliance.ai/our-work).
+This repository contains common files, like this one, that apply to all Alliance _core_ projects under the [`The-AI-Alliance`](https://github.com/The-AI-Alliance/) GitHub organization.
+Note that some Alliance members also collaborate on other _affiliate_ projects that are managed elsewhere and which were introduced to the Alliance by members seeking additional collaborators.
+The best way to find out about all the projects is to browse the [Alliance website](https://thealliance.ai/our-work).

-In addition, work for some projects that cut across different repos and teams are tracked at a high level [here](https://github.com/orgs/The-AI-Alliance/projects).
+In addition, some work is tracked at a high level in GitHub "projects" [here](https://github.com/orgs/The-AI-Alliance/projects) for projects that cut across different repos and GitHub organizations.

-## Ways of Contributing
+## The Contribution Process

 We follow normal _GitOps_ practices.
 We ask that all work in a particular repo be contributed as a pull request where it will be, built automatically and tested (for code changes), reviewed by maintainers, and merged when accepted.

-### How Do I Start Contributing?

-The following workflow is designed to help you begin your first contribution journey.
-It will guide you through creating and picking up issues, working through them, having your work reviewed, and then merging.

-### How Can I Contribute?
+### Creating a Contribution

-As an example, let's use the [`trust-safety-user-guide`] repo.
+As an example, let's use the [`trust-safety-user-guide`](https://github.com/The-AI-Alliance/trust-safety-user-guide) repo.

 Before you start working on a contribution to this guide review the [open issues](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues) and [open pull requests](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls) to see if your contribution or enhancements are already proposed.
 You might instead be able to join forces with the people already working on these items.
 If you are unsure about how to contribute an idea, [open an issue](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues) first to discuss your proposal idea with the maintainers.

-> **Note:** Read the [Legal](#legal) section below before making any commits to a repo or fork of one.
+> **Note:** Review the [Legal](#legal) section below before making any commits to a repo or fork of one.

 To contribute to this repo, you'll use the *Fork and Pull* model common in many open source repositories.
 You can follow this process in a local terminal or in the GitHub web UI.